Simran-Dalvi/End-to-end-machine-learning-with-mlflow/README.md

 1. make the data ingestion .ipynb file in research folder
 2. update the config.yaml in terms of data ingestion (dont need schema or params file yet)
 3. update the __init__.py file in constants (this gives the constant adress/directories/path to follow for data ingestion)
-4. configuration manager in the data_ingestion file itself
+4. configuration manager in the data_ingestion file itself. not src/config
 5.
 6.
 7.